cosmos1255/virtual-stack/README.md

 ![](https://raw.githubusercontent.com/cosmos1255/DBJS-LargeProj/API/readme/apisignin.png)

 * The other method of sending an HTTP request is by sending the Base64 Auth Token.
-To do this, go to this website https://www.base64encode.org/ and enter in the username and password.
+To do this, go to this website https://www.base64encode.org/ and enter in the username and **hashed password**.
 Note that the username and **hash password** must be seperated by a colon.
 This picture shows an example of encoding the credentials in Base 64.

 ![](https://raw.githubusercontent.com/cosmos1255/DBJS-LargeProj/API/readme/base64.png)